DeiaApps/DeiaApps/README.md

 <br><br>
 ## 📂 Projects
 ### Published Projects 🔥
-Aqui estão meus projetos concluídos e publicados.
-Confira na Google Play e divirta-se!<br><br>
+Here are my completed and published projects.
+Check them out on Google Play and have fun!<br><br>
-- [Placas Game](https://play.google.com/store/apps/details?id=com.deiapp.plakasgame) 🔍 - **Jogo de Memória de Placas de Trânsito para Educação e Diversão.**<br>
+- [Placas Game](https://play.google.com/store/apps/details?id=com.deiapp.plakasgame) 🔍 - **Traffic Sign Memory Game for Education and Entertainment.**<br>

-**Desafios Superados:**
+**Challenges Overcome:**
-  - Desenvolvimento completo do projeto, desde o design, implementação em Java, gerenciamento do banco de dados Firebase, elaboração da política de privacidade até a publicação do aplicativo na Play Store.
+  - Complete project development, from design, implementation in Java, Firebase database management,  privacy policy creation to app publication on the Play Store.
-  - Minucioso planejamento de cada detalhe do aplicativo, priorizando a satisfação do usuário.
+  - Meticulous planning of every detail of the application, prioritizing user satisfaction.
-  - Uso de ferramentas de edição de imagens.
+  - Use of image editing tools.
-  - Criação de um sistema de ranking utilizando o Realtime Database, permitindo que os usuários comparem seu desempenho com outros jogadores.
+  - Creation of a ranking system using the Realtime Database, allowing users to compare their performance with other players.
-  - Manutenção dos 10 melhores sempre atualizados, proporcionando uma competição dinâmica.
+  - Keeping the top 10 always up to date, providing dynamic competition.

-**Tecnologias e Funcionalidades Destacadas:**
+**Featured Technologies and Functionalities:**
-  - **Firebase:** Banco de dados, cadastro, autenticação de usuário e ranking.
+  - **Firebase:** Database, registration, user authentication, and ranking.
-  - **Adapter e ArrayList:** Para manipulação de dados.
+  - **Adapter e ArrayList:** For data manipulation.
-  - **Base64:** Para codificar e decodificar informações.
+  - **Base64:** For encode and decode information.
-  - **Getters & Setters:** Para gerenciamento de dados.
+  - **Getters & Setters:** For data management.
-  - **DialogInterface:** Para interações com o usuário.
+  - **DialogInterface:** For user interactions.
-  - **SystemClock:** Para operações relacionadas ao tempo.
+  - **SystemClock:** For time-related operations..
-  - **ViewPager:** para uma navegação intuitiva entre as telas.<br>
+  - **ViewPager:** For intuitive navigation between screens.<br>

   <table>
   <tr>